stephenbeese/Snooker-Hall-Booking-System/TESTING.md

 ![JSHint Results](readme/jshint.png)

-These errors are in regards to the javascript from the embedded google maps on the home page.
+These errors are in regards to the javascript from the embedded Google Maps on the home page.
 It is not recommended to edit this code therefore I have left it with these errors.

 ### Python
 To validate my Python code I used autopep8 to format my .py files.
 Firstly I installed the autopep8 formatter by using the following command <code>pip install autopep8</code>.
-After this I used to following command <code>autopep8 --in-place --aggressive --aggressive</code> followed by the filename to aggressively format each python file in the booking app
+After this I used to following command <code>autopep8 --in-place --aggressive --aggressive</code> followed by the filename to aggressively format each Python file in the booking app

 To further validate my Python files against the pep8 guidelines I used pycodestyle to run a command that returns the first error in the file.
 To install pycodestyle I entered the following command into the terminal <code>pip install pycodestyle</code>The command to reveal the errors was: <code>pycodestyle --first </code> followed by the filename.
-I ran this command for each python file in the booking app and after the changed had been made there were no errors.
+I ran this command for each python file in the booking app and after the changes had been made there were no errors.

 ## WAVE Evaluation Tool
-To test this sites accessability I used the [WAVE Evaluation Tool](https://wave.webaim.org/) to find any errors on the site.
+To test this site's accessibility I used the [WAVE Evaluation Tool](https://wave.webaim.org/) to find any errors on the site.

 After testing each page there were no errors returned, however there were a couple of alerts to note.

-On the home page the following alerts were found:
+On the home page, the following alerts were found:

 ![WAVE Evaluation Home page](readme/testing/wave-home.png)

-The first alert is in regards to the home page link.
-The WAVE tool says that it is redundant as there is another link the home page just before it.
+The first alert is in regard to the home page link.
+The WAVE tool says that it is redundant as there is another link to the home page just before it.
 I have decided to ignore this as it doesn't cause any issues and adheres to my design choices.

-The other alerts are in regards to the embedded google map at the bottom of the home page.
+The other alerts are in regard to the embedded Google map at the bottom of the home page.
 I am unable to do anything about these alerts so I have left them.

 After testing the other pages the only alert found on each page was in regards to the redundant home page link.
 Which I have chosen to keep for design reasons.